Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 flat almost level boulder.
 The top

-of this rock is about ten feet above the water line and lying on top are
+of this rock is about ten feet above river, lying on top are

 cascading side stream